Short looping studio video of Lian Li coding.

 The Why

-Adobe Portfolio was built primarily for photography, which made it difficult to present my mobile-first web design work in a clear and intentional way.
-To show my website designs properly, I had to create a separate site, and template constraints meant the final result did not reflect how I wanted the work to be experienced.
-The process was inefficient, and the visual outcome fell short of what I expect from my own work.
+Adobe Portfolio is built for photography, which made it difficult to present my web design work in a clear and intentional way.
+To show website projects properly, I had to create a separate site, and the templates limited how the work could be structured and experienced.

 The How

-I designed and built a custom static site with full control over layout, hierarchy, and navigation, organising the work around case studies rather than pages to support long-term clarity and growth.
+I designed and built a custom static site so I could control layout, navigation, and pacing properly.
+I organised the work around case studies rather than loose pages, which makes the site easier to scan and easier to grow over time.

 Before

-The previous site was built on Adobe Portfolio at a time when photography was my primary focus.
-As my work expanded into UI/UX and web design, the platform’s template-led structure limited my ability to clearly position and prioritise both services.
+The previous site was built on Adobe Portfolio when photography was still my main focus.
+As my work shifted towards UI/UX and web design, the platform’s template structure made it harder to show both areas of work in a way that felt clear and intentional.

 Screenshot of the previous photography portfolio built with Adobe Portfolio.